 A program with a general focus on the application of the mathematical and scientific principles of classical mechanics to the analysis and evaluation of the behavior of structures, forces and materials in engineering problems.
 Includes instruction in statics, kinetics, dynamics, kinematics, celestial mechanics, stress and failure, and electromagnetism.

 Considering majoring in Engineering Mechanics?
-You should check out Iowa State University or Virginia Polytechnic Institute and State University!
+You should check out the University of Wisconsin-Madison or Virginia Polytechnic Institute and State University!
 These institutions are some of the best campuses to study Engineering Mechanics.
-Currently, Iowa State University has 35 graduates earning a Doctors degree research scholarship in Engineering Mechanics, while Virginia Polytechnic Institute and State University has 10 students receiving a Doctors degree research scholarship in Engineering Mechanics.
+Currently, the University of Wisconsin-Madison has 45 graduates earning a Bachelors degree in Engineering Mechanics, while Virginia Polytechnic Institute and State University has 34 students receiving a Bachelors degree in Engineering Mechanics.
 Learn more about college options in the table below.

 The highest paying career for Engineering Mechanics majors is Architectural and Engineering Managers.
 However, something else to think about is how many job openings there currently is.
-A career that is in high need that a degree in Engineering Mechanics can prepare you for is Engineering Teachers, Postsecondary.
+A career that is in high need that a degree in Engineering Mechanics can prepare you for is Architectural and Engineering Managers.